How to Make a Generator Safe for Electronics

 Most people should use surge protector strips for all electronics, even when using the main power supply and not a generator.

-Surge protectors are rated by the amount of joules they can absorb over their lifetimes, and normal daily use slowly reduces their effectiveness.
+Surge protectors are rated by the number of joules they can absorb over their lifetimes, and normal daily use slowly reduces their effectiveness.
 An old surge protector probably offers little to no surge protection at all.

 When using a surge protector with a generator, choose a high-quality surge protector (look for one with a guarantee), replace it often, and don’t rely on it as your only means of protecting your devices.